Xorlent/Fort-Knocks/README.md

 ### Cloudflare Setup
 > **_NOTE:_**  Naming within these instructions assume you are protecting an SSLVPN service.
 Adjust the names if desired.
-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com), choose your account, select "Workers & Pages" and click "KV."
+1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com), choose your account, select "Storage & Databases" and click "KV."
 2. Click "Create a namespace," enter "SSLUSERS" for the name, and click "Add."
 3. Click "Create a namespace," enter "SSLAUTHORIZED" for the name, and click "Add."
 4. Now click on "Overview" below the "Workers & Pages" menu option.